c-sprinks/bitlocker-bypass-research/README.md

 ## Executive Overview

-This repository contains comprehensive documentation of a professional penetration testing engagement conducted for CertaSite.
+This repository contains comprehensive documentation of a professional penetration testing engagement conducted for Enterprise Client.
 The assessment evaluated data recovery capabilities for corporate laptops protected by BitLocker encryption in scenarios where employees lose access credentials.

 ### Key Achievements
 - ✅ **Complete BitLocker bypass** achieved using CVE-2023-21563